 You have some soul-searching and calculating to do first.
 Decide on which type of investment makes the most financial sense to you.

-For capital investments, you will simply have to transfer the right amount of funds to the right place to actually make the investment.
+For capital investments, you will simply have to transfer the right amount of funds to the right place to actually invest.

-If you’re outside of Spain at the time of lodging your application, you will need to locate your nearest Spanish Consulate and apply there.
+If you’re outside of Spain at the time of lodging your application, you will need to locate your nearest Spanish Consulate or Spanish embassy and apply there.
 You can also apply from Spain if you are on a tourist visa.

-There is a fair amount of paperwork (that must all be notarized and translated) and form filling that’s required, so it’s best you hire a professional to help you navigate through it (unless you want to be chained to a desk for a while, that is).
+There is a fair amount of paperwork (that must all be notarized and translated) and form-filling that’s required, so you should hire a professional to help you navigate through it (unless you want to be chained to a desk for a while, that is).
 From medical insurance and medical certificate papers, clean criminal record, a number of contracts and more.
-The Nomad Capitalist team can help – give us a shout.
+The Nomad Capitalist team can help – apply to work with us.

-There is a government fee that’s payable for applying that hovers around $300 per application for Americans and slightly less for other nationalities.
+There’s a government fee for applying that hovers around $300 per application for Americans and slightly less for other nationalities.

-You should hear back from the Consulate about your visa approval within 20 business days.
+You should hear back from the Spanish Consulate or Spanish embassy about your visa approval within 20 business days.
 However, the reality is that you will sometimes have to wait longer due to backlogged applications.

-Note that if you’ve made the investment via a legal entity, the processing time will probably be longer – in the 3-6 month range.
+Note that if you invested through a legal entity, the processing time will probably be longer – in the 3-6 month range.

-Once you’ve been approved by the Consulate, you will be issued with a one-year visa.
+Once you’ve been approved by the Consulate, you will be issued a one-year visa.

-Within this year, you will need to travel to Spain and apply for your residence in person.
+Within this year, you will need to travel to Spain and apply for your Spanish residency in person.

 This involves attending a biometric session at a police station to take your fingerprints and do some more paperwork.

-Within a month, you will be able to collect your residence card that will be valid for two years.
+Within a month, you will be able to collect your Spanish residency card that will be valid for two years.

-4. Get a NIE and Open a Bank Account
+4. Get A NIE Number and Open A Bank Account